esmakov/ildar-astro/README.md

-Portfolio for Ildar Smakov, videographer.
+Portfolio site for Ildar Smakov, videographer.
+Made with Astro and TailwindCSS.